rjskene/phat/README.md

-Below we compare the fit of the Phat distribution to that of the Guassian and the Student's T. Note the Student's T fits to $v=4.65$, which is equivalent to $\xi = 0.22$, which is a thinner tail than found through the Hill Double bootstrap, particularly for the left tail.
+Below we compare the fit of the Phat distribution to that of the Guassian and the Student's T. Note the Student's T fits to v=4.47, which is equivalent to xi = 0.22, which is a thinner tail than found through the Hill Double bootstrap, particularly for the left tail.